Mau Piailug: Satawal, Micronesia

-Mau was born Pius Piailug in 1932 in the village of Weiso, on the small coral island of Satawal, in Yap State of the Caroline Islands, a part of the Federated States of Micronesia.
+Mau was born Pius Piailug in 1932 in the village of Weiso, on the small coral island of Satawal, in Yap State of the Caroline Islands, now a part of the Federated States of Micronesia.
 Satawal is a wooded island with an area of 1.3 km2, located in the western Pacific Ocean about 800 km south of Guam.
 Mau's personal connection to the sea began early in his life, when he was placed in tide pools in his infancy so he could feel the pull of the ocean.
 At the age of four or five, Mau was chosen by his grandfather Raangipi to study as an apprentice navigator.
 Mau initially protested his grandfather's teaching, preferring to spend his time playing on the beach with children his own age.
 Raangipi trained Mau as a young navigator for many years.
 Their day would begin at sunrise, when they would eat breakfast together and afterwards, take care of chores before they went fishing.
 During the evening, Mau would join the men in the canoe house as they drank, listening to their stories about navigation and sailing.
 Raangipi told the young boy that if he chose to become a navigator, Mau could gain respect from his community, eat well, and maintain a position in Satawalese society higher than that of a chief.
 Encouraged, Mau learned basic navigational clues regarding the "stars, swells, and birds" from Raangipi, but his grandfather died sometime before Mau was fourteen.